Introduction to JavaScript Async/Await

 2. Misunderstanding Error Handling

-When using async/await, it is important to remember that promises can be rejected.
+When using async/await, it’s important to remember that promises can be rejected.
 Ensure that you handle errors appropriately by wrapping your code in a try…catch block.

 3. Waiting for Multiple Promises

 Use the Promise.all method to wait for multiple promises to be fulfilled.
-This method returns a new promise that’s fulfilled with an array of fulfilled values in the same order as the input promises.
+This method returns a new promise this is fulfilled with an array of fulfilled values in the same order as the input promises.

 async function fetchMultipleData() {